smurthy/beautiful-jekyll/_posts/2018-01-06-setup-phoenix-framework-in-5-minutes.md

 published: true
 title: Set up Phoenix on Webfaction
 ---
-## Welcoming the erlang web stack: Phoenix and Elixir
+## Welcome the erlang web stack: Phoenix and Elixir

 I was looking for a web framework with high fault tolerance, distribution, concurrency, and availability in my projects.
 For whatever reason I was pursuing node.js and expressjs to achieve this task.
 Its anychronous processing on a single thread was definitely not optimal for my use case.